 Summary of the schemes:

-- Better Broadband Scheme is an alternative for those not in the current deployment plan and with speeds below 2Mbps.
-The scheme provides eligible households with a voucher worth up to £350 towards the initial installation and equipment costs for a 4G or satellite service (please note these vouchers may also be used as part of the CFP scheme).
+- Better Broadband Scheme is an alternative for those not in the current deployment plan and with speeds below 2Mbps and who will not benefit from superfast broadband roll out in the next 12 months.
+Households and businesses that are eligible to take advantage of the scheme have the installation and hardware costs of their connection subsidized to ensure their first year costs are no more than £400 (please note these vouchers may also be used as part of the CFP scheme.)

 - Local Body Partnership & CFP - this scheme allows communities not in the current deployment plan the opportunity to proactively secure a solution by sharing the costs of deploying the new fibre based network between the County Council, Openreach and local residents and business wanting to upgrade.